The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 – eliminates brittle and split nails, gives vital shine to hair, prevents dandruff and hair loss,

-- relieves pain, including after sports training.
-Since ancient times, Greek athletes have rubbed their bodies with olive oil after sports.
+– relieves pain, including after sports training.
+Since ancient times, Greek athletes rubbed their bodies with olive oil after sports competitions.

 7. Unrefined olive oil

 The process of purification (refining) of vegetable oil consists of three main stages: neutralization, bleaching, deodorization.
-The result is a product without a pronounced taste, color and smell.
+The result is a product without a distinct taste, color or smell.

-Having opened a bottle of olive oil and not feeling the pronounced natural aroma of olives, think about the quality of the purchased oil.
+When you open a bottle of olive oil and do not feel the distinct natural aroma of olives, think about the quality of the oil you purchased.

-Unfortunately, inexpensive olive oils from our supermarket shelves are often a mixture of refined and unrefined oils.
+Unfortunately, the inexpensive olive oils on our supermarket shelves are often a mixture of refined and unrefined oils.

 Therefore, when choosing olive oil, it is important to remember that high-quality oil cannot be cheap.
-One of the reasons for this is the time it takes to harvest the olives.
-They are harvested in winter and usually by hand.
-One tree produces about 8 kg of olives, and 5 kg of olives are needed to produce 1 liter of oil.
+One reason for this is the time it takes to harvest the olives.
+They are collected in winter and usually by hand.
+One tree produces about 8 kg of olives, and to produce 1 liter of oil you need 5 kg of olives.

 8. What is the best olive oil?

-The best olive oil is first cold pressed oil (Extra Virgin).
-This is unrefined olive oil, which has not been subjected to any heat treatment and therefore has retained a maximum of useful substances.
+The best olive oil is cold pressed oil (Extra Virgin).
+This is unrefined olive oil, which has not been subjected to any heat treatment and therefore retains maximum nutrients.

-Basically, before bottling, the oil is filtered, but unfiltered oil is valued higher.
+Basically, the oil is filtered before bottling, but unfiltered oil is more highly valued.

 The main indicator of the quality of olive oil is its acidity.
-The level of acidity is determined by the content of oleic acid in 100 g of the product.
+The acidity level is determined by the content of oleic acid in 100 g of product.
 The lower the natural acidity of unrefined olive oil, the higher its quality.

-High-quality oil (Extra Virgin) should have an acidity of no more than 0.8%.
+High-quality oil (Extra Virgin) must have an acidity of no more than 0.8%.

-Oil with an acidity of less than 0.5% in the Mediterranean is considered to be medicinal.
+Oil with acidity less than 0.5% is considered medicinal in the Mediterranean.

 The quality of olive oil is also affected by its variety.
-The best is oil with a special marked P.D.O.(mark of protected origin), which is made from olives grown in a certain area.
-The entire production process of this oil is carried out at the place of collection of raw materials.
+The best is considered to be oil with special marked P.D.O.(mark of protected origin), which is made from olives grown in a certain area.
+The entire production process of this oil is carried out at the site where raw materials are collected.
 This oil has a unique bouquet and aroma.

-Oil labeled "Bio" or "Organic" means that the olives were harvested from plantations with this label.
-This means that you receive an organic product that meets strict system requirements, which include the elimination of the use of chemical fertilizers and pesticides, growth regulators and genetic engineering methods.
+Oil labeled "Bio" or "Organic" means that the olives were harvested from plantations bearing that label.
+Which means you get organic product, meeting strict system requirements, which include the elimination of the use of chemical fertilizers and pesticides, growth regulators and genetic engineering methods.

 9. Olive oil: the best producers

-world leaders in the production of olive oil are Spain, Italy, Greece and Tunisia.
-Moreover, this fact is interesting: Spanish production volumes are three times higher than Greek ones, but at the same time, Extra Virgin oil they have is only a fifth of the total production.
+Worldwide leaders in olive oil production are Spain, Italy, Greece and Tunisia.
+Moreover, this fact is interesting: Spanish production volumes are three times higher than Greek ones, but at the same time they have only a fifth of the total production of Extra Virgin oil.

-Greece, with smaller volumes, produces more than 80% of the first cold-pressed oil (Extra Virgin) and offers the best price-quality ratio.
+Greece, with smaller volumes, produces more than 80% of extra virgin oil and offers an optimal price-quality ratio.

-Olive trees are known to have settled Greece over 5,000 years ago.
+It is known that olive trees inhabited Greece more than 5,000 years ago.
 There they found a favorable ecological niche.
-In Crete and in the mountainous part of Greece, olives have been growing wild for decades, reproducing naturally on the roots of dead trees.
-Breaking through the rocks, their roots go deep into the ground, nourishing the fruits with valuable substances.
+In Crete and the mountainous parts of Greece, olives have been growing wild for decades, multiplying in natural conditions on the roots of dead trees.
+Breaking through rocks, their roots go deep into the ground, feeding the fruits with valuable substances.

 Oil from other countries is often inferior in quality to Greek oil.
-The point, as a rule, is that raw materials are collected throughout the region from specially planted olives, which are watered abundantly.
-Naturally, the concentration of active substances in olives grown in this way decreases, the taste weakens.
-And in order for the oil to meet the specified quality standards, manufacturers add the necessary amount of Greek olive oil to it.
+The point, as a rule, is that the raw materials are collected throughout the region from specially planted olive trees, which are watered abundantly.
+Naturally, concentration active substances in olives grown in this way decreases, the taste weakens.
+And in order for the oil to meet the specified quality standards, manufacturers add to it required amount Greek olive oil.

 10. Olive oil: taste, color, aroma

-Professionals say that for a good harvest of olives, five components are needed: sun, stone, dryness, silence and solitude.
+Professionals say that for a good olive harvest, five components are needed: sun, stone, dryness, silence and privacy.

 Indeed, the nature of the soil and climatic conditions are very important for olives.
 Depending on their characteristics, the color, taste and aroma of the oil may vary.

-To determine the organoleptic characteristics of the oil, conduct a small tasting.
+For determining organoleptic indicators Do a short tasting of the oil.
 Take a sip and hold it in your mouth.
-Pay attention to the color and bouquet, to the fruity taste, piquancy, slight bitterness, enveloping texture and highlight imperfections, such as rancidity, mustiness, woody taste.
+Pay attention to the color and bouquet, on fruity taste, piquancy, slight bitterness, enveloping consistency and highlight imperfections, for example, rancidity, mustiness, woody taste.

-Are you still wondering: “Which oil is the best?”.
-Remember that there are more than 700 varieties of olives growing in different parts of the world from America to Australia, but Greek oil is still a little "stronger", with a stronger taste.
+Are you still wondering: “Which oil is the best?”
+Remember that there are more than 700 varieties of olives growing in different parts the world from America to Australia, but greek oil still a little "stronger", with a stronger taste.

-Olive oil fatty acid molecules are very large, and the larger the molecule, the more carbohydrate atoms in it and the more heat it gives.
-Therefore, olive oil provides the largest influx of energy, which is especially necessary for the normal functioning of all organs and systems, and above all, in order to cope with stress and stay in a good mood!
+Olive oil fatty acid molecules are very large, and the larger the molecule, the more carbohydrate atoms it contains and the more heat it produces.
+Therefore, olive oil provides the greatest influx of energy, which is especially necessary for normal operation all organs and systems, and above all in order to cope with stress and be in a great mood!

 Loading...Loading...